 Can anyone say monopoly?

 If these aren’t reasons enough to boycott Amazon, CEO Jeff Bezos himself admits, “Amazon is not too big to fail.
 In fact, I predict one day Amazon will go bankrupt.”
 Amazon employs over 600,000 people and saw a twenty-fold increase in the last eight years.
 Amazon’s stock price has more than quadrupled since 2013.
 Pair that with little sellers who concede to ‘join or die’ the online giant, Amazon’s inevitable decline could eviscerate places like Baltimore and constitute the next big crash.
-And yet Bezos “is on track to become the world’s first trillionaire by 2026.”
+And yet Bezos is “the wealthiest person in modern history.”
 In July 2020 his fortune increased by $13 billion in a single day.

-Thus it is in our own best interest to support small business at every possible turn, even if it means sacrificing a few extra bucks, a little convenience or an extra day of shipping.
+Thus it is in our own best interest to support small business at every possible turn, even if it means spending a few extra bucks, waiting in line, socially distanced with a mask, or waiting longer for shipping.
 Check out this fantastic compendium of competitively priced ethical alternatives to Amazon products and digital services.
+Join parliamentarians across the globe to make Amazon pay!